 These are the most common hinges for exterior doors, and likely the ones you have on your door now.
 It is comprised of two identical leaves, one attached to the moving counterpart, the door, while the other is on the wall or secured object.
 The center is the cylindrical knuckle.
-The reason so many doors are equipped with these are due to the fact they can bear a lot of weight and last a long time.
-Fiberglass, wood, steel and other elements on the doors can make them heavy, causing some hinges to warp or sag.
+The reason so many doors are equipped with these is due to the fact they can bear a lot of weight and last a long time.
+Fiberglass, wood, steel, and other elements on the doors can make them heavy, causing some hinges to warp or sag.
 The butt hinge is strong and prevents this from happening.

 This style hinge isn’t meant for heavy doors as it is weaker in design; it does however specialize in taking up as little space as possible.
 If you have a light door and what’s most important to you is the hinge being hidden when the door is closed, this is your best bet.